 Best Feature VPN Accelerator feature lets you increase port connection speeds with 1 click

-The VPN offers port forwarding for Windows users.
-Enabling it is very simple — just head to the Advanced Settings section and activate it.
-When you connect to a P2P server, you can effortlessly copy the port number from the information panel at the top of the main window.
+That said, port forwarding isn't available on the macOS app, but you can configure this manually.
+On other devices, it can be activated in the Advanced Settings section.
+When you connect to a P2P server, copy the port number from the information panel at the top of the main window.
 You’ll need this number to configure port forwarding on third-party software like your BitTorrent client.

 Useful Features